Road Safety Trust

 • Support partnership working and collaboration.

-The theme for the Autumn 2024 round is ‘Inequalities in Road Safety’.
+The theme for the Autumn 2024 round was ‘Inequalities in Road Safety’ and the details provided within this report refer to the 2024 theme.

-Who can apply?
-Each application should have a lead organisation which must be a UK local public sector organisation (eg, Local Authority, Police Force or Fire and Rescue), UK university, UK-based registered charity, not-for-profit, social enterprise or community interest company (must have a governing document with a clause describing their purpose and a dissolution clause).
+Each application should have a lead organisation which must be a UK local public sector organisation (eg, Local Authority, Police Force or Fire and Rescue), UK university, UK-based registered charity, not-for-profit, social enterprise or community interest company.

 UK universities can apply as lead organisations, but they must have a partner or demonstrable plans to work collaboratively with one of these organisations and the project must have a clear focus on practical outcomes.